Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Is it worth raiding Buzzwole?

-• Bug type has weak raid relevance
+• Bug-type damage has limited raid relevance

 • Lucario